4CLAY/ladder/README.md

-# Labber
+# ladder

 ## Overview

-The **Labber** project aims to create an automated solution for deploying nodes using Terraform.
+The **ladder** project aims to create an automated solution for deploying nodes using Terraform.
 This project is designed to simplify the process of setting up and managing infrastructure in a cloud environment, specifically targeting Azure.

 ## Objectives